 Turn your work into a book, by using our book binding facilities.

 Internships are available for Painting and Printmaking students each semester, giving students the opportunity to work with professionals in the field, learning how galleries are run, experiencing museum work, and assisting artists in their studios and workshops.

 The Internships provide hands-on learning for acquiring important skills and knowledge to help students succeed in the art world.
-PAPR elective credit and a grade will be assigned for the Internship period.
+PAPR elective credit and a grade can be assigned for the internships period.